dharmab/hive/README.md

 `config.yml` may contain the following configuration, with **bold** configuration options being mandatory and all others being optional.

 - orchestrator: What software to use to manage the services.
-Only 'swarm' is supported for now.
+Either 'systemd' or 'swarm'.
 Default: 'swarm'
 - services: List of definitions of services to run.
 Default: empty list.
   - **name**: Name of the Docker Swarm service this dictionary defines.
+Must consist of lowercase letters, numbers and '-' only.
   - **image**: Docker image that the service will run.
   - is_enabled: If False, the service will be removed and not recreated.
 Otherwise, the service will be created.
 This is useful to force a service to be removed if present.
 Default: False.
   - command: List containing command and arguments to run instead of the image's default.
 Example: `["ping", "-c", "5", "docker.com"]`